merlincox/aws-api-gateway-deploy/README.md

 ### Prerequsisites

 * A domain with a hosted-zone record in AWS Route 53
-* A single SSL certificate for that domain in the AWS Certificate Manager.
-Note that this certificate must be in the `us-east-1` AWS region because it is deployed to CloudFront.
+* A single, valid and up-to-date SSL certificate for that domain in the AWS Certificate Manager.
+Note that this certificate must be in the
+`us-east-1` AWS region because it is deployed to CloudFront.
 * The AWS command line interface `aws` installed and suitably set up with credentials for your AWS account
 * `go` installed to a version supporting Go modules